dsdanielpark/Bard-API/README.md

 To make the async bard code collapsible in Markdown, you can use HTML details and summary tags.
 This allows the code to be hidden under a summary title, which can be clicked to expand and view the full code block.
 Here's how you can modify your Markdown content:

 ### Reusable session object
 You can continue the conversation using a reusable session.
 However, this feature is limited, and it is difficult for a package-level feature to perfectly maintain conversation_id and context.
-You can try to maintain the consistency of conversations by using other LLM services, such as passing some sort of summary of past conversations to the DB.
+You can try to maintain the consistency of conversations same way as other LLM services, such as passing some sort of summary of past conversations to the DB.
 ```python
 from bardapi import Bard
 import requests